 Because of the same phenomenon with the earth’s axis tilting, you can also see some of the northern lights in Sweden.
-The northern lights are phenomena that usually take place in northern Sweden, Norway, Iceland, Finland, and Greenland.
+The northern lights usually occur in northern Sweden, Norway, Iceland, Finland, and Greenland.
 The northern lights phenomenon usually takes place from September 22nd to March 20th.

 But unlike the midnight sun, where you can go to Northern Sweden during June and July, and you will be able to experience the midnight sun, the northern lights only happen when certain conditions of nature come together.
 It is not sure that you can see the lights of the north.

-The ideal conditions for the northern lights are when it’s cold and dark outside, then the activities on the north light become very high.
+The ideal conditions for the northern lights are when it’s cold and dark outside, the activities on the northern light become very high.
 The sky must be clear to see the northern lights, and they usually happen on freezing nights.

 Also, if you are trying to see the northern lights when there is a full moon, it becomes quite difficult as the full moon makes it too light in the sky.
-Sometimes the northern lights may only blur for a brief moment, and other times you can enjoy spectacular views that can last for several hours.
+Sometimes the northern lights may only blur briefly, and other times you can enjoy spectacular views that can last for several hours.
 But one of the best times to see the northern lights is before midnight.

 Being able to see the northern lights is a matter of luck.
 No set forecast or formula can ensure you will see the lights of the north at a specific time or place.
 Theoretically, you could see the northern lights all year round, but it is much easier to see them in the darker winter months because you have the darkness of the winter sky.

 So even though northern Sweden can be completely dark during the winter months, some light can be seen, known as the northern lights.

 At A Bus On A Dusty Road, we talk about everything about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.